flux-framework/flux-operator/docs/deployment/aws.md

 And when the containers are running, in the logs you'll see see lots of cute emojis to indicate progress, and then the start of your server!
 You'll need an exposed host to see the user interface, or you can interact to submit jobs via the RESTful API.
 A Python client is [available here](https://flux-framework.org/flux-restful-api/getting_started/user-guide.html#python).
-To use Flux Cloud to programatically submit jobs, [see the guides here](https://converged-computing.github.io/flux-cloud/getting_started/aws.html).
+To use Flux Cloud to programmatically submit jobs, [see the guides here](https://converged-computing.github.io/flux-cloud/getting_started/aws.html).

 ### Run Snakemake with a Shared Filesystem